Misawa Air Base: Twenty-first century

 On February 20, 2018, a US F-16 based at Misawa dumped two external fuel tanks into the nearby Lake Ogawara after experiencing an engine fire.

 On January 14, 2019, a US F-16 based at Misawa made a precautionary landing at a Japanese regional airport after a problem with the aircraft.
 It was later revealed that this was due to a plastic piece falling off of the aircraft mid-flight.

 On April 3, 2019, a Japanese F-35A based at Misawa crashed over the Pacific Ocean approximately 85 miles East of Misawa Air Base.
 The cause was attributed to the pilot experiencing spatial disorientation.
 The JASDF proceeded to ground their F-35 fleet until safety inspections and additional training for pilots on spatial disorientation could be completed.
 Some debris from the aircraft was recovered, however, the pilot's remains were not recovered until June 2019.

-On November 1, 2019, a US F-16 based at Misawa accidentally dropped an inert training device about 3 miles North of Misawa Air Base's Draughon Range, into a privately owned field.
+On November 1, 2019, a US F-16 based at Misawa accidentally dropped an inert training device about 3 miles north of Misawa Air Base's Draughon Range, into a privately owned field.
 There were no injuries or deaths.

-On February 2, 2020, the 35th Fighter Wing Commander temporarily tightened the base's curfew and prohibited the consumption of alcohol off-post until March 2nd, 2020.
+On February 2, 2020, the 35th Fighter Wing Commander temporarily tightened the base's curfew and prohibited the consumption of alcohol off-post until March 2, 2020.
 This was due to 5 DUI cases and eight other alcohol related incidents over the course of December 2019 and January 2020.

 In May 2021, the US Navy forward deployed Unmanned Patrol Squadron 19, operating two MQ-4C Tritons, from Andersen AFB to Naval Air Facility Misawa under CTF-72.
 The aircraft returned to Andersen AFB in Oct 2021.

-Post Global War on Terror
+Events in the 2020s

 On December 1, 2021, a US F-16 based at Misawa dropped its external fuel tank in the town of Fukaura, Aomori, during an in-flight emergency.
 The fuel tank fell near homes and the town hall of Fukaura.
 There were no injuries or deaths following the incident, and the F-16 made an emergency landing at Aomori Airport.
 The Japanese Ministry of Defense requested the base ground all F-16s, until it could be determined they were fit to fly.

-In March 2022, The Japan Air Self Defense Force acquired the first of three RQ-4B Global Hawks which were stationed at Misawa as part of the 3rd Air Wing.
+In March 2022, the Japan Air Self Defense Force acquired the first of three RQ-4B Global Hawks which were stationed at Misawa as part of the 3rd Air Wing.
 All three are scheduled to be delivered by the end of 2022.

 In September 2022, the 35th Aircraft Maintenance Squadron was inactivated and split into the 13th and 14th Fighter Generation Squadrons under the 35th Maintenance Group.